 Prices will be lowers and items will be delivered right to their front door.
 The small businesses that die off are the ones that don’t adapt.
 Things always change.
 You have to be willing to roll with the times and adjust and pivot.
 This is the same for any business and not just ones with direct online competition.

 There are so many ways a SMB owner can use the internet to grow.
 From the different direct advertising options like pay per click ads on the search engines to social media ads and email marketing software.
 Creative businesses will always rise to the top.
 Those that fail are lazy and just blame the internet because it’s easier than taking responsibility.

-The Ones Winning are Putting Customer Experience First
+The Ones Winning are Putting